Filippo Ganna: Career

 Between November 2019 and February 2020, Ganna set a world record for the individual pursuit on three occasions, lowering the mark from over 4 minutes, 5 seconds to a time of 4 minutes, 1.934 seconds at the 2020 UCI Track Cycling World Championships in Berlin.

 At the 2020 Summer Olympics held at Tokyo in 2021, together with Simone Consonni, Francesco Lamon and Jonathan Milan, he won the gold medal in the team pursuit.
 The team set a new world record two times, both in the 3rd battery round against New Zealand and in the final against Denmark, at 3:42.02.
 Italy had set the new Olympic record in the qualifications, which Denmark had beat in the next race.

 On 8 October 2022, Ganna set a new hour record of 56.792 km at the Tissot Velodrome in Grenchen, Switzerland, beating the previous record of 55.548 km set by Daniel Bigham on 19 August.

+On 19 February 2025, Ganna took part in the first stage of the 2025 Volta ao Algarve.
+Ganna raised his arms to celebrate the win, but due to multiple riders going the wrong way at the finish, the stage was cancelled with no winner declared.